Seankhenre Mentuhotepi

 Seankhenre Mentuhotepi was an ancient Egyptian pharaoh during the fragmented Second Intermediate Period.
-According to egyptologists Kim Ryholt and Darrell Baker, he was the fifth king of the 16th Dynasty reigning over the Theban region in Upper Egypt.
-Alternatively, Jürgen von Beckerath sees him as the fifth king of the 17th Dynasty.

 Attestations

 Mentuhotepi is attested by a stela from Karnak and a scarab seal of unknown provenance bearing a prenomen variously read Sewahenre, Sewadjenre and Seankhenre.
 Furthermore, two limestone sphinxes of Mentuhotepi were discovered in 1924 in the ruins of the Temple of Horus in Edfu, one bearing the prenomen Seankhenre and the other the nomen Mentuhotepi.
-Finally, Mentuhotepi is attested in the Turin canon under the prenomen Seankhenre.